patelsneh18/Gallery-App/README.md

 ## Features of Application

-- Increment and decrement counter

-- Explicit Intent to Open new activity.

-- Inpllicit Intents to open webpage, dial number, share text.

-- Send and recieve data between activities using intents.
+- Fetch and add image from internet to gallery

+- Fetch colors and labels according to image and make an image cardview according to it.

 ## Previews  of Application